 However, his monument was dismantled in 1992 and, posteriorly sent to Lisbon.

 In 1999, the City Council of Lisbon ordered placed the statue of Ferreira do Amaral in Alameda da Encarnação, in the North Zone of the city.

 This work, from the sculptor Maximiliano Alves, lost the base with architectural value, which gave it monumentality.
 However, being able to take a close look allows a distinct and detailed observation.

 You can also take a walk in the peaceful Encarnação Neighbourhood, built in the 1930’s, with wide roads and single-family homes.
 One of the examples of the urbanistic theory of city-garden that intended to take advantage of the best of the city and the countryside put into practice.

 A Building with Oriental Inscriptions

-In Rua Ressano Garcia, no.16 in the Zone Avenidas Novas there is a building with an Oriental decoration that caught our attention.
+In Ressano Garcia Avenue, no.16 in the zone of Avenidas Novas there is a building with an Oriental decoration that caught our attention.